flowtsohg/mdx-m3-viewer/README.md

 * MPQ1 (Warcraft 3 archive): partial support, only inflate support.
 * TGA (image): partial support, only simple 24bit images.
 * SLK (table data): partial support, but will probably keep working for Warcraft 3 files.
-* DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture.
+* DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture, and probably for most DDS files in existence (DXT1/3/5).
-* PNG/JPG/GIF: supported as a wrapper around native Image objects.
+* PNG/JPG/GIF: supported as a wrapper around Image.
-* GEO (my own simple geometry format used for simple shapes): supported, note that this is solely a run-time handler.
+* GEO (my own simple JS format used for simple geometric shapes): supported, note that this is solely a run-time handler.

 You can include all of the viewer files in the right order, which is seen in the examples folder.
 Another option is to run the given Ruby script `compiler.rb`.
 This script gives you compilation options if you open it with a text editor, and will result in `viewer.min.js` getting generated, if you tell it to minify.
+Running it without changes will generate the minified version including all built-in handlers.

 ------------------------

 Every model resource is actually composed of 4 different types of objects:
 * Model - this is the main object, here the file is parsed, and all of the heavy weight data exists (vertices, animation data, etc.).
-* Model View - this is a very light weight object that is used to have multiple "views" of the same model.
+* ModelView - this is a very light weight object that is used to have multiple views of the same model.
 This allows to override specific things in the model, per view.
 For example, overriding textures, to have two versions of the same model.
-* Model Instance - this is an instance of the model, and thus an actual entity in the scene.
+* ModelInstance - this is an instance of the model, and an actual entity in the scene.
 You can have any amount of instances of a single model (or rather, a single model view).
-* Bucket - model instances are put into buckets, and this is where shared instance data exists (e.g. a shared bone texture).
+* Bucket - model instances are put into buckets, and this is where shared instance data exists.
 Buckets are mainly used for instanced rendering.

-Model View, Model Instance, and Bucket, are all optional, and have generic implementations, if you don't specify anything.
+ModelView, ModelInstance, and Bucket, are all optional, and have generic implementations, if you don't specify anything.

 Finally, beside models, there are also:
 * Texture - a texture.
-* GenericFile - if a handler supports some generic file that isn't a model or a texture (e.g. SLK).
+* GenericFile - a file that isn't a model or a texture (e.g. SLK).

 ------------------------